sinaatalay/rendercv/README.md

 [![pypi-downloads](https://img.shields.io/pepy/dt/rendercv?label=PyPI%20downloads&color=rgb(0%2C%2079%2C%20144))](https://pypi.python.org/pypi/rendercv)

 RenderCV is a $\LaTeX$ CV/resume generator from a JSON/YAML input file.
-It is a $\LaTeX$ framework that can be used with any $\LaTeX$ CV.
 The primary motivation behind the RenderCV is to allow the separation between the content and design of a CV.

-Write your content, and get a high-quality, professional-looking CV as a PDF with its $\LaTeX$ source!

 It takes a YAML file that looks like this: